NYPL/nypl-library-card-app/README.md

-# NYPL Library Card App - Alpha
+# NYPL Library Card App

 The front end site that allows patrons to get a library card.
 It is built with React and Express and communicates with other